Don’t panic. Get organised.

 We offer three foundation year courses with lower entry tariffs that will give you the high-quality knowledge base needed to progress onto an undergraduate course, as well as building your confidence and helping you adapt to university life.

-You'll be able to progress onto any of our degrees by successfully completing the foundation that matches your study interests.
+You'll be able to progress onto one of our undergraduate degrees by successfully completing the foundation pathway that matches your study interests.

 Duaa came to the University of Bradford to study BSc (Hons) Clinical Sciences and got her place through Clearing.

 "There are all sorts of ridiculous myths surrounding the Clearing process and as someone who went through it all, I can now confirm that most of them are untrue.

 Applying to universities through Clearing could have been long and exhausting but the people I spoke to throughout the process were incredibly supportive and helped me deal with that results day anxiety that the majority of us feel.

 Unfortunately, on results day, I didn't do as well as I hoped I would in one of my subjects.
 It would be false news for me to claim that I did not mope around for a good couple of hours until my mum told me to snap out of it and check out Clearing.

 So, after several hours of ringing different universities and reading course descriptions, I finally came across the Clinical Sciences course at the University of Bradford, suddenly I had found a course which sounded perfect for me.